AiJared/DSA_in_python/README.md

 - If the list has data, update the <b>previous</b> pointer of the **current head** to point to the **new node**.
 - Update the **head** of the list to point to the **new node**.

-Check the file doubly_linked_list.py to see how this is implemented.
+Check the file doubly_linked_list.txt for the pseudocode and doubly_linked_list.py to see how its implemented.

 <b>ii.
 Inserting after a certain specified node</b>